 In the living room, stoke the fire beneath the marble mantle and make yourself at home.
 There’s space here to make merry or just chillax with a drink and a book.
 Monster sofas were made for cards or charades.

-To catch a movie or the match, head to the drawing room or to the snug to get a fire going as you hunker down in front of the 58-inch TV or tap into the fast satellite broadband.
+To catch a movie, head to the drawing room or to the snug to get a fire going as you hunker down in front of the 58-inch TV or tap into the fast satellite broadband.

 If you don’t want to get down and dirty with the four-oven Aga, you can always use it as a heater while we ship the experts in.
 Say the word and Friends 4 Dinner will rustle up buffets, breakfasts or formal dinners, and even load the dishwashers afterwards.
 Takeaways?
 Try Fuller Chinese or Caesar’s Indian.